The ‘château’ of Angelina and Brad Pitt’s endless divorce

 It was the year 2016 and, suddenly, the property became a bone of contention between the two.
 They tried to sell it together that same year, reported then the U.S. Weekly, for 55 million, but no sufficiently interested buyers appeared.

-Despite the dispute, Pitt has put a lot of effort into his rosé wines, which are now among the most appreciated in France.
+Despite the dispute, Pitt has dedicated a lot of effort to his rosé wines, which today are among the most appreciated in France.
 Reason why the play of his ex has sat him down like a burned horn.

 That is why the actor has challenged the sale in a Los Angeles court, accusing Jolie of wanting to damage his business.
 According to Pitt’s lawyers, the former couple agreed on her day not to sell their respective shares without each other’s consent.
 And that is what, the lawyers point out, Jolie would have done, “knowingly violating Pitt’s contractual rights”, with the aggravating circumstance of doing it in the middle of the divorce process.
 They further allege that Shefler, “with his murderous business tactics,” is damaging the business that his client “so diligently built.”